 What is a foster home?

 Foster homes increase a shelter’s ability to save lives by preserving kennel space for other animals in need and by sometimes serving as the only viable rescue option for certain pets.
 But a foster home doesn’t just improve a shelter’s lifesaving statistics, it improves the quality of life for each individual animal it saves.
 Time and time again, foster homes have proven to transform pets for the better, significantly improving their mental and physical well being.
-Put simply, a foster home saves lives AND makes those lives better.
+Put simply, a foster home saves lives!

-We ask that you keep your foster animal until adoption, but we require a minimum two week commitment (although there are frequently shorter-term options available).
-We are unable to predict how long it will take for your foster pet to be adopted as it is case specific.
-Young puppies and kittens are typically adopted very quickly, while adult dogs and cats can take 1-2 months and sometimes longer.
+We require a minimum two week commitment (although there are frequently shorter-term options available) up to 30 days depending on the foster.
+Young puppies and kittens are typically adopted very quickly, while adult dogs and cats can take 1-2 months.

 Our fosters need to be at least 18 years old.
 However, a parent or guardian can sign up as the responsible foster for a family with children under age 18.
 We encourage families to foster as it serves as a great conversation starter and educational point for making a change in our community regarding pet ownership.

 - Resources: behavioral, medical, and general assistance with caring for your foster dog or cat

 - Certain supplies like crates, collars, and leashes (as available)

 - Care for when you go out of town